tstriker/akai-midimix/README.md

 This code is licenced under the MIT license,  so you can do with it whatever you want for whatever purpose.

-There is barely any documentation out there.
+There is barely any documentation out there, so these two resources were essential on writing this tiny lib:

 This link was good to get rolling: https://webmidi-examples.glitch.me/